CVUA-RRW/FooDMe/README.md

 FooDMe is not yet distributed through a centralized hub.
 It is however Git-versionned.
 For the latest version see "Contact".

+## Known issues

+* It seems in the current version create_samplesheet creates relative paths.
+It may be fixed in the new versions but I couldn't check so far.
+In the meantimes one needs to manually enter the absolute path.

 ## Installation

 Get the latest version and upack it in the Repo directory: